bkper/bkper-inventory-bot/README.md

 The Inventory Agent monitors transactions in Financial Books and automatically tracks inventory items in a separate Inventory Book.
 Key features include:

 - Automatic synchronization between Financial Books and the Inventory Book
-- Cost of Goods Sold (COGS) tracking using the FIFO (First-In, First-Out) method
+- Up to date inventory management with purchase and sale tracking
-- Support for additional costs and credit notes
+- Cost of Goods Sold ([COGS](https://www.investopedia.com/terms/c/cogs.asp)) tracking using the FIFO (First-In, First-Out) method
-- Clean inventory management with purchase and sale tracking
+- Support for handling additional costs on purchases and credit note transactions
 - Detailed transaction history with purchase and liquidation logs

 ## Configuration